Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Assembly Process

 \subsubsection{Determine the Number of Distillation Units}

 Finally, we determine the number of distillation units, $u_l$, at each level.
-We first calculate the consumption rate in the core $C_{L+1}$ using \cref{eq:consumption_rate} and the maximum production rate $D_{L}$ of a single distillation unit $u_L = 1$ at the level $L$ based on \cref{eq:production_rate}.
+We first calculate the consumption rate in the core $C_{L+1}$ using \cref{eq:core_consumption_rate} and the maximum production rate $D_{L}$ of a single distillation unit $u_L = 1$ at the level $L$ based on \cref{eq:production_rate}.
 Then, the number of distillation units is set to

-This process is repeated for each level, with $\beta$ adjusted based on the production rate of the selected number of units.
+This process is repeated for each level using \cref{eq:consumption_rate} for the consumption rate of each level in the MSF with $\beta$ adjusted based on the production rate of the selected number of units.
 Thus, when the chosen number of distillation units $u_l$ leads to a production rate above the target $\beta$, $u_{l-1}$ takes into consideration this gap and selects only enough units to approximate the target slowdown rate.